E-commerce

 Quarterly review with the 3PL: problematic SKUs, packaging, documentation.

-Comparing your lead times with peers having a similar average basket and the same channel is more meaningful than overly broad global e-commerce averages.
+Comparing your lead times to peers with the same average basket and the same channel makes more sense than to overly broad global e-commerce averages.

 Picking errors by type

-If errors are concentrated on a few SKUs (similar colors, similar codes), upstream packaging action or relabeling costs less than repeated customer service cases.
+If errors are concentrated on a few SKUs (similar colors, similar codes), a packaging or relabeling action upstream costs less than repeated customer service cases.

-Email campaigns and sales create predictable peaks: communicate them to the 3PL in advance to size temporary staffing and overtime.
+Email campaigns and sales create predictable peaks: communicate them to the 3PL in advance to size temporary staff and overtime.

 Shopify, apps and official documentation

 The Shopify ecosystem offers integrations with logistics operators, shipping rules by zone, and fee profiles.
-Exact features depend on the plan and installed apps: check the documentation and app listings at the time of the project.
+The exact features depend on the plan and installed apps: check the documentation and app listings at the time of the project.

 Profiles and zones